 If you are coming from the

-USA this might be too short a period of time to justify a 10 hour
+USA a weekend in Greece might be too short a period of time to justify a 10 hour

 flight.
 But people coming from Europe for a long weekend can spend

 a couple nights in Athens and in between visit Aegina,

 or do the one-day cruise or a mainland trip with George the Famous Taxi Driver or Fantasy

 Travel.
 Or they can just hang out in Athens and go to the beach.

 As long as it is not winter and the highspeeds are running you could even get to Mykonos or Sifnos or one of the other nearby islands for an overnight stay.
 If all you want to do is plop yourself down on a nice beach somewhere then I suggest the island of Angistri and in particular the X-pat favorite Angistri Club.
 Or if all you require is a hotel one a beach with a couple tavernas and maybe some ruins to gaze at go directly from the airport to the Hotel Aegeon Beach, right on a beach with two tavernas below the Temple of Poseidon at Sounion.
 Unless it is a weekend in August you can get a room at the Red

 Tractor Farm Guest House, on the island of Kea (photo).
 It is a working organic farm, 2 minutes walk from

 the port of Korissia and a long sandy beach on one of the most interesting and closest islands.